Over the Years, the YMA has had many of its children advance through its schools and go on through university to then pursue successful careers.

 Dr Ibrahim Ali, joined GMCH in 1972, and graduated from the orphanage in 1978.
 He was the first YMA student to graduate university, obtaining a doctorate.
 Dr Ali has served as a headmaster, before becoming director & trustee of the Wildlife Clubs of Kenya.
 Following this, Dr Ali was appointed a Commissioner with the Commission for the Implementation of the Constitution of Kenya 2010, for 5 years.
 Currently he is chairman of the Council of the Cooperative University of Kenya and a member of the YMA Committee.

 Muhammad Mahat graduated from YMA’s care and acquired an MBA in international diplomacy.
-Mr Mahat has served as Kenya’s Ambassador to Saudi Arabia, Kuwait, Qatar, Bahrain and Lebanon.
+Mr Mahat has served as Kenya’s Ambassador to Saudi Arabia and Kuwait, respectively.
 He has served as the Kenyan Ministry’s Director of the Middle East and Director of the Somali Peace Process.
 Currently Mr Mahat continues to work within the Ministry of Foreign Affairs and as the Secretary General of the Supreme Council of Kenya.

 Idrees Farah – YMA Trustee and former Provincial Minister for Education